Heritage Seeds for Sustainable Lifeways

-The goal of the meeting was to determine how collections can be innovatively used in partnership with the Anishinaabe, and how and when to assess the viability of archived seeds.
+The goal of the two-day meeting was to determine how collections can be innovatively used in partnership with the Anishinaabe, and how and when to assess the viability of archived seeds.
 Participants focused on identifying key challenges and sharing ideas and information.
 The group also addressed essential questions of how museums can aid in promoting sustainable lifeway initiatives in indigenous communities, like seed sharing and teaching native foodways.

-At the two-day meeting, participants agreed to implement the collaborative framework they were developing though a pilot project focused on a single cultigen collected from a specific community of origin—metaphorically described as the “return of one seed to one Nation”.
-To guide the discussion and pilot project, a draft memorandum of understanding (MOU) was created for review by all parties.
+At the meeting, participants agreed to implement the collaborative framework they were developing though a pilot project focused on a single cultigen collected from a specific community of origin—metaphorically described as the “return of one seed to one Nation.”
+Since the catalyst grant project ended, continued discussions with representatives of the Bkejwanong Walpole Island First Nation and UM teams has led to a project-specific memorandum of understanding and implementation of the pilot project at the Matthaei Botanical gardens.